kdalve/Getting_Cleaning_Data/CodeBook.md

 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

 ##Current data sets:
-For Tidy 1, only Mean and Standard Deviation measurements were kept as variables.
+For Tidy 1, only Mean and Standard Deviation measurements were kept as variables.<BR>
 For Tidy 2, the mean of the Tidy 1 variables were calculated by activity and subject.